 Submit a copyright takedown notice

 The fastest and simplest way to submit a copyright takedown notice is through our webform.
-You’ll find this easier on a computer than on a mobile device or tablet.Submit a copyright complaint
+We recommend using a computer for the easiest method.Submit a copyright complaint

-The name you enter as copyright owner will be published on YouTube in place of disabled content.
-If you can give us a valid legal alternative, such as a company name or the name of a representative you've authorized to act on your behalf, we'll review and apply it if appropriate.
-This will become part of the public record of your request, along with your description of the work(s) allegedly infringed.
-All other information, including your full legal name and email address, are part of the full takedown notice, which may be given to the uploader.
+The name you enter as copyright owner will be published on YouTube in place of the turned off content.
+If you can give us a valid legal alternative, such as a company name or the name of an authorized representative, we'll review and apply it if appropriate.
+The name will become part of the public record of your request, along with your description of the work(s) allegedly infringed.
+All other information, including your full legal name and email, are part of the full takedown notice, which may be given to the uploader.

-If you choose to submit a copyright takedown request, please remember that you're initiating a legal process.
+If you choose to submit a copyright takedown request, remember that you're starting a legal process.

 Do not make false claims.
 Misuse of this process may result in the suspension of your account or other legal consequences.

 For managing numerous copyrighted pieces of content, you can use this form to see which copyright management tools are the most useful to you.
 We will also accept free-form copyright infringement notifications, submitted by email, fax, and mail.
 Learn how to report allegedly infringing non-video content on YouTube.